A Functional Medicine Perspective on Gout

 - Yuca and chamomile

 - Make a paste with cayenne powder and wintergreen oil to relieve local inflammation and some pain.
-Sometimes it will sting at first, but with persistent use will go away.
+Sometimes it will sting at first, but with persistent use it will subside.

 - Nettle tea compress, applied externally.
 Use 1 – 2 tsp. per cup of hot water.